pmdavid/api-event-management/README.md

 php artisan migrate -seed
 ```

-## Login with an user to obtain the auth token needed to the rest of endpoints
+## Authenticate an user

-1. Send the POST request called "Login" in Postman with the email and password fields filled in.
+1. **Login**: Send the POST request called "Login" in Postman collection with the email and password fields filled in.
-2. Use as email any existing email in the **Users** database table.
+Use as email any existing email in the **Users** database table.
 Use as password literally the string "**password**" (without quotes).

-3. Obtain the access token in the response to this request.
+2. **Obtain the access token in the response** to this request.
 Use this token for the user authentication in the rest of the endpoints (Bearer Token).

 ## Features explanation